Breast augmentation (breast enlargement, augmentation mammoplasty, "boob job")

 All surgery carries some element of risk.
 You can minimise your risk by being as healthy as possible and as psychologically prepared as possible, by selecting an experienced and qualified surgeon, and by giving yourself a stress free time during which to recover.
 The particular risks and complications of this surgery will be discussed at your first consultation.
-The most common of these is capsular contraction /firmness of the implants after some time which has been discussed earlier and is less common now.
+The most common of these is firmness of the implants after some time.
+This is known as capsular contracture and is less common now with the newer implants and techniques (such as the Keller funnel, Adams' solution).
 Some women may lose some sensation in the breasts or nipples but most do not.
 Breastfeeding is certainly possible after breast augmentation but some women find it a little more difficult than it would be otherwise.
+An uncommon form of breast cancer may rarely be associated with some types of implant.
 There are other risks common to all surgery and you will be made aware of these.

 Will I have scars?

 The incision lines for the surgery are always present but fade over the first six to 12 months.
 As a rule the incision lines are inconspicuous unless specifically searched for or when viewed from certain angles.

 Breast augmentation is almost always done as a day procedure.
 Someone will need to take you home from hospital and should stay with you the first night.
 Breast augmentation is not a particularly painful procedure but can be a little uncomfortable for a couple of days.
 You will be given medication if it is required to keep you comfortable.